-I’m tall and slim but with a tendency at my age to grow around the waist, largely the result of long bouts of inactivity.
+I’m tall and slim but with a tendency at my age to grow around the waist, largely the result of irregular exercise.
 On a multiple-day walk, and toting a heavy backpack, I always find I can tighten my belt a bit on the second morning, and even more on the third morning.

-Strangely, though, I am quite happy with what little I have, I don’t find myself wanting for a thing, except maybe a pint or two of beer!
+Strangely, though, I am quite happy with what little food I take, I don’t find myself wanting for a thing, except maybe a pint or two of beer!

-Then when I’ve finished the walk I spend a further couple of days away from home recuperating, during which time I eat as I would on any other holiday, a sandwich at lunchtime and a pub meal in the evening.
+Then when I’ve finished the walk I spend a further two or three days away from home recuperating, during which time I eat as I would on any other holiday, a sandwich at lunchtime and a pub meal in the evening.

 But when I am back home it’s a different story, I am ravenous and for the next two or three weeks I eat between-meals snacks all day long